The Committee's Purpose

 Committee Authority and Responsibilities

-- Evaluate the suitability of potential nominees for membership on the Board, taking into consideration the Board's current composition, including expertise; gender, cultural and geographical diversity; and the general qualifications of the potential nominees, including
+- Evaluate the suitability of potential nominees for membership on the Board, taking into consideration the Board’s current composition, including expertise; gender, cultural and geographical diversity; existing and anticipated business needs; and the general qualifications of the potential nominees, including:

 and ensure that all necessary and appropriate inquiries are made into the backgrounds and qualifications of such candidates.